min69u/Reforestation/README.md

-## Someone asked me, what's the ninth letter of the alphabet?
-It was a complete guess, but I was right.
+## Why was the shirt happy to hang around the tank top?
+Because it was armless